Thinking of going to Torres del Paine, Patagonia's top trekking destination?

 Spend the night in Puerto Natales and take the first bus in the morning into the park, alternatively join your trekking group before taking a private transfer into Paine.

 We have some great trips that start in Chalten, some visit the the Perito Moreno glacier and trek to the base of Mount Fitz Roy before proceeding on to Torres del Paine National Park.
-For more information see our Trekking Tours page.
+Please get in touch for more details.

 After arriving in Punta Arenas on Day 4, you simply take a bus or private transfer straight to Torres del Paine National Park or to Puerto Natales if you want to prepare for your trek in town before going into the park the following day.